Department of Labor Logo United States Department of Labor

 Licenses, Certifications, and Registrations

 Each state issues its own licenses.
 Most states recognize licensure from other states, as long as the licensing state’s requirements meet or exceed their own licensure requirements.
-Several states require continuing education for engineers to keep their licenses.
+Some states require continuing education for engineers to keep their licenses.

 Advancement